About Wholistic Methylation and Our Team

-We will be evaluating your individual methylation patterns through genetic (DNA) testing and muscle testing to determine approximately where these genetic glitches are and recommending supplementation to achieve a “genetic bypass” of your particular DNA mutations.
+Your Wholistic Methylation practitioner will evaluate your individual methylation patterns through genetic (DNA) testing and muscle testing to determine approximately where these genetic glitches are and recommending diet, lifestyle and supplementation to achieve a “genetic bypass” of your particular DNA mutations.

-First Visit: After receiving the results from your genetic test, we will put your data through several templates to extract the information that is clinically relevant.
-(The cost of these is variable, generally about $35).
+First Visit: After receiving the results from your genetic test, your practitioner will put your data through our MyHappyGenes software program to extract the information that is clinically relevant.
 We can then use kinesiology to determine your exact nutrient needs and amounts of supplements needed to compensate for your genetic variants.
 Remember, you have had a lifetime of not being able to absorb certain nutrients, so repair and detoxification will take a bit of time.
 However, progress is generally seen quickly in certain symptoms such as depression, focus, memory and fatigue.
-This first visit can take from 1.5-2 hours to take a history, go over your results and design a health program for you.
+Depending on your practitioner and your health concerns, this first visit can take from 1.5-2 hours to take a history, go over your results and design a health program for you.

 Because of our very unique genetics and environmental exposure levels your supplement program must be customized to fit your needs.
 We are trying to repair cellular damage, balance nutrient deficiencies, allow your body to detox, allow your immune system to function normally and repair neurological damage.
 The good news is that through this program it is possible to address all of these areas and rebalance these systems.
 However, this process takes time and patience.
 Success can be achieved by slowly correcting each imbalance and beginning to rebuild the body.

-Follow-up visits: On your follow-up visit we will re-evaluate your program and make sure we are not missing any ingredients to get your body functioning normally again.
-These visits can run from 30-60 minutes depending on your situation and how you are tolerating your treatment protocol.
+Follow-up visits: On your follow-up visit your practitioner will re-evaluate your program and make sure we are not missing any ingredients to get your body functioning normally again.
+These visits typically run from 20-30 minutes depending on your situation and how you are tolerating your treatment protocol.